Empowering Asian, African & Caribbean people to be healthy, happy and confident swimmers

-To empower the Black community, to swim regularly, improve confidence & water safety skills, support each other to maintain their physical fitness and mental well-being, and save lives.
+To empower Asian, African & Caribbean communities, to swim regularly, improve confidence & water safety skills, support each other to maintain their physical and mental well-being, and save lives.

 By Katrice Rodrigues - Founder of Afro Aquatics